jurikarti/jurikarti/README.md

+# Jurikarti
 - qq, my name is Dmitry
 - Learning to code in Python
-- I am also interested in telegram bots, modeling
+- I am also interested in telegram bots, modeling, Web, Ai, Unreal Engine